dsartori/tool-agent/README.md

 └── README.md          # This file
 ```

-All functionality is contained in the single `tool-agent.py` file for easy portability and understanding.
+All functionality is contained in the single `tool-agent.py`.

 ## Command Reference